Which Reef or Island is Best for Me?A detailed guide to choosing the best part of the Great Barrier Reef for your trip.

 - Who goes there: Ocean Spirit, Passions of Paradise, SeaStar

 - Who it’s best for: Snorkellers wanting a leisurely bit more secluded environment

 - Pros: Lovely white sand environment; easy snorkelling for all levels; very family-friendly and protected waters; less crowded than other alternatives

 - Cons: Absolute lack of shade leads to sun exposure; snorkelling-only environment; no facilities other than that of vessel

 - How to get there: Boat tours depart from Cairns

-The largest of three such coral sand cays within a relatively short distance of one another, Michaelmas Cay sits roughly 40 kilometres off the coast of Cairns – close to, but not in, the Outer Reef systems.
-It’s quite large in size compared to similar cays of its ilk, a factor which has lead to its highly vegetated status, and serves as a destination that offers some excellent snorkelling as starters as well as marine exploration for introductory divers.
+The largest of three such coral sand cays within a relatively short distance of one another, Michaelmas Cay sits roughly 40 kilometres off the coast of Cairns – close to the Outer Reef.
+It’s quite large in size compared to similar cays of its ilk, a factor which has lead to its highly vegetated status, and serves as a destination that offers some excellent snorkelling and marine exploration for introductory divers.
 Michaelmas Cay boasts a gentle sloping beach that allows for gradual walking into its calm waters, where many kinds of reef fish and invertebrates can be found.

 Michaelmas Cay has much in common with the aforementioned Low Isles in terms of both snorkel conditions and environment, with the main difference being both its departure point (Cairns vs. Port Douglas) and another significant factor to consider – a complete lack of shade.